aam29dc/grid_graph_calculator/README.md

 ![1](https://github.com/aam29dc/grid_graph_calculator/assets/73267302/bd8b6e00-78dd-4bcf-96ad-53a27f83ebf9)

-the magic of this program is the function: `drawFunction`, which draws a function defined as function, then taken as a parameter to drawFunction:
+The magic of this program is the function: `drawFunction`, which draws a function like `coef_id` (y=kx) defined as function, then taken as a parameter to `drawFunction`:
+Each graph is ran 200 iterations (`_iters`) in its corresponding x-interval(depending on zoom & shifts), so curves can appear to be smooth when zoomed in/out, therefore no need to check drawing out of bounds.
+Fast & optimized solution.
 ````c++
 float coef(float x, const float k) { return k; }
 float coef_id(float x, const float k) { return k*x; }